 Amanda’s advice to women wishing to pursue a career in live sound is to keep going.

-It is a LOT of work and it’s not the glamorous life at all.
+It is a LOT of work and it’s not a glamorous life at all.
 Learning on the job is the best way to learn, and I say that from experience.
 Also, be nice.
 I’ve gotten a lot of jobs simply because I was pleasant to be around.
 It goes a long way.
 You’ve got to know your stuff, but a lot of people in a position to hire look at your disposition and attitude”.
-Next to having technical skills Amanda feels that it is just as important to possess people skills as well, “People have this thing mixed up if they think you don’t need people skills to survive in this business.
+Next to having technical skills, Amanda feels that it is just as important to possess people skills as well, “People have this thing mixed up if they think you don’t need people skills to survive in this business.
 You HAVE to know how to deal with people and ALL the different personalities you will encounter”.

 Amanda has also worked as the monitor engineer for R. Kelly. “it was my very first time doing monitors, and I was terrified!!
-Darcy Khan, a friend, and mentor, put me on the gig and helped me to prepare for it.
+Darcy Khan, a friend, and mentor put me on the gig and helped me to prepare for it.
 I was on a PM5D with Sennheiser G3 IEMs.
 8 wedges across the DSE on one mix and side fills on one mix.
 Small input list, 8 channels of playback, couple wireless vocal mics, TB mic for MD and stereo input for video playback.
-While, she learned a lot and had fun, Amanda prefers doing FOH.
+While she learned a lot and had fun, Amanda prefers doing FOH.

 Amanda plans to keep touring and learning as much as she can about audio and live sound